Skip to content

 At the same time, recovering compensation for your injuries can be challenging.
 For example, your employer or another liable party might dispute your claim and try to prevent you from obtaining the money you need.

-The NYC construction vehicle accident lawyers at The Perecman Firm, P.L.L.C., want to fight for your rights and help you secure fair compensation for your injuries.
+The NYC construction vehicle accident lawyers at The Perecman Firm, want to fight for your rights and help you secure fair compensation for your injuries.
 Many of our attorneys handle more construction accident cases in a year than some firms handle in their lifetime.
 We have recovered more than half a billion dollars in settlements and verdicts.
 Let us aggressively pursue maximum compensation for your injuries.

 Call us today or visit our contact page for a free case review.